 You can end your visit at the Guenther House Museum and Restaurant.

 They have amazing food and dining in the historical setting is great fun.

-This is a great place to have breakfast or lunch in San Antonio.
+This is a great place to have breakfast in San Antonio.

 See the beautiful Majestic and Empire Theaters